The top 8 various noodles in Vietnam to taste

 Hue Beef Noodle | ©Vietnamdrive

 Bun bo Hue is a specialty of Hue cuisine.
-The main ingredients of the dish are vermicelli, beef, pork, and a distinctive broth.
-Sometimes the restaurant also adds to undercooked beef, pork ball, and other ingredients depending on the favorite taste of each person.
+The main ingredients are vermicelli, beef, pork, and a distinctive broth.
+Sometimes, the restaurant adds undercooked beef, pork balls, and other ingredients, depending on each person’s favorite taste.

-The special flavor of this dish mainly comes from spicy and lemongrass in the soup, creating an unmistakable Hue flavor that makes people remember this food forever.
+The unique flavor of this dish mainly comes from the soup’s spices and lemongrass, creating an unmistakable hue flavor that makes people remember this food forever.

 To have great soup, choosing ingredients is very important.
 The beef must be bright red, fine-grain, fragrant-beef smell, light yellow.
 The chef also uses beef bones to stew broth to get a naturally sweet taste.

-Specifically, in the broth, Hue people like to add a little shrimp sauce, contributing to the unique flavor of Hue beef noodle.
+Specifically, Hue people like to add a little shrimp sauce to the broth, which contributes to the unique flavor of Hue beef noodles.

-Usually, each person eats a bowl and can feel full.
-When enjoying Bun Bo Hue, you can find out the unique skills of Hue chefs.
+Usually, each person eats a bowl and feels complete.
+When enjoying Bun Bo Hue, you can learn the unique skills of Hue chefs.

-They can make the beef noodle broth have a perfect balance of taste, sweet – spicy – salty.
-All the flavors to form a nutritious dish are worth eating when visiting the romantic city of Hue.
+They can make the beef noodle broth have a perfect balance of taste, sweet, spicy, and salty.
+All the flavors combine to form a nutritious dish worth eating when visiting the romantic city of Hue.

 Address to try this dish: Ba Xuan Restaurant, 11 Ly Thuong Kiet Street, Hue City, Vietnam

-Grilled pork vermicelli presents in many places in Vietnam, but the taste in Hue is different.
+Grilled pork vermicelli is present in many places in Vietnam, but the taste in Hue differs.

 Hue Grilled Pork Noodle